zysea23/transformers-Medical-Expert/readme.md

 ### 4. UI/UX Enhancements
 - Improve the frontend interface for a more intuitive user experience
 - Enhance visualization of medical data
-- Implement responsive design for mobile devices
+- Implement responsive design for mobile device

 ### 5. Testing & Validation
 - Conduct comprehensive testing with real medical report images